TheHive-Project/Cortex-Analyzers/responders/PaloAltoNGFW/README.md

 4. pip install thehive4py

 ###  ToDo
-Для работы responders, необходимо загрузить папку PaloAltoNGFW в директорию, где храняться другие responder.
+For responders to work, you need to upload the PaloAltoNGFW folder to the directory where other responders are stored.
-Далее необходимо:
+Further it is necessary:
-- Выполнить перезагрузку системы cortex;
+- Reboot the cortex system;

-- Для настройки респондера необходимо перейти в веб консоли cortex перейти на вкладку "Organization", выбрать организацию для которой будет выполнена настройка и перейти на вкладку "Responders Config" и выполняем настройку полей для "PaloAltoNGFW_main" в соответсвии с их значениями:
+- To configure the responder, go to the cortex web console, go to the "Organization" tab, select the organization for which the configuration will be performed and go to the "Responders Config" tab and configure the fields for "PaloAltoNGFW_main" in accordance with their values:
 ![alt text](assets/Responders.jpg)
-1. Hostname_PaloAltoNGFW - сетевой адрес системы PaloAltoNGFW
+1. Hostname_PaloAltoNGFW - network address of the PaloAltoNGFW system
-2. User_PaloAltoNGFW - пользователь в системе PaloAltoNGFW
+2. User_PaloAltoNGFW - user in the PaloAltoNGFW system
-3. Password_PaloAltoNGFW - пароль для пользователя в системе PaloAltoNGFW
+3. Password_PaloAltoNGFW - password for the user in the PaloAltoNGFW system
-4. Security_rule_* - имя правила безопасности в системе PaloAltoNGFW. Установлены следующие стандартные наименования правил:
+4. Security_rule_* - the name of the security rule in the PaloAltoNGFW system.
+The following standard rule names have been established:
-4.1 Для блокировки\разблокировки имени пользователей:
+4.1 To block/unblock user:
 4.1.1 "TheHive Block internal user"
 4.1.2 "TheHive Block external user"

-4.2 Для блокировки\разблокировки сетевых адресов:
+4.2 To block/unblock network addresses:
 4.2.1 "TheHive Block internal IP address"
 4.2.2 "TheHive Block external IP address"

-4.3 Для блокировки\разблокировки FQDN:
+4.3 To block/unblock FQDN:
 4.3.1 "TheHive Block external Domain"
 4.3.2 "TheHive Block internal Domain"

-4.4 Для блокировки\разблокировки портов:
+4.4 To block/unblock ports:
 4.4.1 "TheHive Block port for internal communication"
 4.4.2 "TheHive Block port for external communication"

-4.5 TheHive_instance - url адрес системы TheHive (используется только для типов case и alert).
+4.5 TheHive_instance - url address of The Hive system (used only for case and alert types).
-Важно для каждой организации должен быть свой пользователь с API!
+It is important for each organization to have its own user with the API!

-4.6 TheHive_API_key - API ключ для подключения к системе TheHive
+4.6 TheHive_API_key - API key to connect to TheHive system
-Примечание: указанные правила безопасноти должны быть созданы в PaloAltoNGFW, а так же расставлены в порядке их применения.
+Note: the specified safety rules must be created in PaloAltoNGFW, and also placed in the order of their application.
-Типы используемых данных для работы в системе TheHive:
+Types of data used to work in TheHive system:
-1. Сетевой адрес - 'ip'
+1. Network address - 'ip'
 2. FQDN - 'hostname'
-3. порт-протокол - 'port-protocol'
+3. port-protocol - 'port-protocol'
-4. имя пользователя - 'username'
+4. Username - 'username'
-Примечание: типы 'port-protocol' и 'username' необходимо создать в системе TheHive. По умолчанию TheHive не имеет данных типов данных в Observable type, поэтому мы должны добавить его в настройках администратора.
+Note: types 'port-protocol' and 'username' need to be created in TheHive system.
+By default, TheHive does not have these data types in the Observable type, so you must add it in the admin settings.
 ![alt text](assets/AddObservableType.jpg)